Hyles lineata: Adult

 The forewing is dark brown with a tan stripe which extends from the base to the apex.
 There are also white lines that cover the veins.
 The black hindwing has a broad pink median band.
 It has a wingspan of 2 to 3 inches.
 This moth is large and has a stout furry body.
 The dorsal hind region is crossed by six distinct white stripes and similar striping patterns on the wings.
 The hindwings are black with a thick, red-pink stripe in the middle.

 Geographic range

 Hyles lineata is one of the most abundant hawk moths in North America and has a very wide geographic range.
 This range extends from Central America to southern Canada through Mexico and most of the United States.
+Some regions of South Asia like Sindh, Pakistan are reported to have habitates to these Moths.
 They can also be found occasionally in the West Indies.
-Populations have also been seen in Eurasia and Africa.
+Rarely, specimens have also been reported in Eurasia and Africa.

 The abundance of Hyles lineata populations in specific locations varies significantly from year to year, and has been thought to influence selection on flower phenotypes, although studies throughout the years show mixed results.